Half-Square/Statch/README.md

   <h3 align="center">Statch</h3>

   <p align="center">
 Welcome to the Statch Project Manager!
-This project is a project management tool built with VueJS and Typescript for the front end, NodeJS and NestJS for the back end, and MongoDB for the database.
+This project is a project management tool built with Angular and Typescript for the front end, NodeJS, NestJS and Prisma for the back end, and SQLite for the database.
     <br />
     <a href="https://github.com/Half-Square/Statch/issues">Report Bug</a>
     ·